BelledonneCommunications/flexisip-account-manager/README.md

     php artisan digest:clear-api-keys {minutes}

-### Clear Expired Nonces for DIGEST authentication
+### Clear Expired Opaques for DIGEST authentication

-This will remove the nonces stored that were not updated after `x minutes`.
+This will remove the opaques stored that were not updated after `x minutes`.

-    php artisan digest:clear-nonces {minutes}
+    php artisan digest:clear-opaques {minutes}

 ### Remove the unconfirmed accounts